March 23-26 | San Francisco

 - The CNS membership of the symposium organizer must be current at the time of submission.

-- The required number of speakers is at least four, and no more than five.
+- The required number of speakers is four.

-- The time allotted for each symposium is 125 minutes, organized as five 20-min talk slots each, followed by 5 min for questions, (At the Symposium organizer’s discretion, the final 25 min could be used for a fifth talk, or for an alternative format, such as a debate among the four speakers, an extended Q&A between the audience and all four speakers, etc.).
+- The time allotted for each symposium is 125 minutes, organized as four 20-min talk slots each, followed by 5 min for questions, (At the Symposium organizer’s discretion, the final 25 min could be used for an alternative format, such as a debate among the four speakers, an extended Q&A between the audience and all four speakers, etc.).

 - At the time of your proposal submission, all speakers must have already agreed to participate in the symposium.